AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Inheritance.md

 ```

 ## Multiple Inheritance
-Multiple inheritance occurs when a derived class inherits from multiple, unrelated base classes. <br />
+Multiple inheritance occurs when a derived class inherits from multiple, unrelated base classes.
 Here, a 'Chest' is a block that contains items; although these two classes are unrelated, both of them can be combined
 using multiple inheritance.